Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 Murray looked back at her with a not dissimilar expression, and both men froze solid.
 A second later, with rather better reflexes than Firth, he was on his feet again and, via whatever ninja magic powered him, all but teleported to the bar and tapped firmly on the shoulder of a young man who was standing next to Deacon with his arms folded on the bartop, apparently minding his own business.

 Firth remained where he was.
 Barely.
 Nobody else had seen what happened, but Adam was good at reading people.
 On Murray, there was no humor, only deadly serious intent.
 On Deacon, there was confusion and then a shocked inspection of her cocktail.
-On the young man, there was…desperation and a pantomime of innocence.
+On the young man, there was... desperation and a pantomime of innocence.

 On Firth, there was murder.
 Anyone could have read it.
 Many did, and backed away.
 He was practically trembling in place, clenching his fists, his massive leg bouncing angrily in lieu of action.